sprasadhpy/myAInotes/Value Alignment Verification.md

    - OPE aims to evaluate policy returns without executing the policy itself, though it often suffers from high variance and inefficiency.
    - Value alignment verification is applicable even when reward functions and policies are implicit and can be checked with fewer samples, making it a more efficient alternative.

-<span style="color:red">**TK**</span>: Value alignment verification focuses on developing a minimal, efficient test to confirm alignment between a human and an agent.
+*TK*: Value alignment verification focuses on developing a minimal, efficient test to confirm alignment between a human and an agent.
 It does not require exhaustive reward learning, teaching, or policy evaluation, making it practical for real-world scenarios where values may be implicit and only indirectly accessible.